mars0i/popco2/src/popco/core/main.md

 ### How to turn off conversation

-Note: There's no need to provide for the possibility of turning off the conversation functions.
-They can be disabled simply by putting each individual in a distinct group.
-(It should be possible to change group membership over time, too.)
+Conversation can be disabled simply by setting talk-to-groups to an empty collection.

+(It should be possible to change group membership over time, too.
+Not sure if this works.)

+(I see no need pressing to provide a switch variable that turns conversation functions on and off, as there was in popco1.
+(However, if in the future, it's desirable to allow a naive user to turn conversation off and then back on, the current scheme would require saving and restoring the old group memberships.))

 ### `many-times`